akashp73387/DAY-26-React-Router-Task/README.md

-This repo contains the React day 6 task of the MERN Stack.
+This repo contains the React day 6 task of the MERN-Stack.

 Task-Built a blog page with routing.